The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Celebrating U.N.
 International Human Rights Day

 Each December 10th, the world observes International Human Rights Day, also known as UN Human Rights Day, to commemorate the signing of the Universal Declaration of Human Rights.
-Baha’is celebrate Human Rights Day, not only as a signal achievement in human liberty and freedom, but as a significant milestone, initially brought by the teachings of Baha’u’llah, in humanity’s release from tyranny and bondage:
+Human Rights Day is not only a signal achievement in human liberty and freedom, but a significant milestone, initially brought by the teachings of Baha’u’llah, in humanity’s release from tyranny and bondage.
+In a 1986 message to the American Baha’i community, the Universal House of Justice, the democratically-elected international administrative body of the Baha’i Faith, wrote:

 Might it not be reasonably concluded, then, that “true liberty” is His gift of love to the human race?
 Consider what Baha’u’llah has done: He revealed laws and principles to guide the free, He established an Order to channel the actions of the free, He proclaimed a Covenant to guarantee the unity of the free.

 Thus, we hold to this ultimate perspective: Baha’u’llah came to set humanity free.
-His Revelation is, indeed, an invitation to freedom—freedom from want, freedom from war, freedom to unite, freedom to progress, freedom in peace and joy. – The Universal House of Justice, Message to the American Baha’i Community, 1986.
+His Revelation is, indeed, an invitation to freedom—freedom from want, freedom from war, freedom to unite, freedom to progress, freedom in peace and joy.”